Amusement park planned in Pakistan town where bin Laden lived

-PESHAWAR, Pakistan Pakistan plans to build a $30 million amusement park and outdoor activity centre on the edge of the northwestern town of Abbottabad, where U.S. special forces killed Osama bin Laden, an official said on Monday.
+PESHAWAR, Pakistan Pakistan plans to build a $30 million (19 million pounds) amusement park and outdoor activity centre on the edge of the north-western town of Abbottabad, where U.S. special forces killed Osama bin Laden, an official said on Monday.

 The private venture in the foothills of the Himalayas will include a zoo, water sports, a mini-golf course, rock climbing and paragliding, said Jamaluddin Khan, the provincial secretary of tourism.